pulsely/uptimechecker/README.md

   ```
   The manage.py will check if a .env file is create and create one for you automatically if missing.
 The db.sqlite3 file will also be created for you 4 seconds after the installation is fired up the first time.

-* You can run your Uptime Checker installation with the Make command ```make dev``` from now on, or activate the venv virtual environment created previously with these commands:
+* You can run your Uptime Checker installation in development mode with the Make command ```make dev``` from now on, or activate the venv virtual environment created previously with these commands:
   ```sh
   source ./venv/bin/activate
   python manage.py runserver